CONNEX-AB-Delivery-System/CTruck/README.md

 To start, change the `brickHost`, `brickUser` and `brickPassword` properties in `config.gradle`.
 Then, continue to the brick setup.

 Steps to connect to Truck:
-1) Switch on Truck and wait for OS to load
+1) Switch on Truck and wait for OS to load.
+2) To start, check the `brickHost`, `brickUser` and `brickPassword` properties in `config.gradle`.
-2) Check the IP of Truck (by default for this truck it should be 192.168.122.223 - if not, update the file `config.gradle`):
+2) Especially, check the IP of Truck (by default for this truck it should be 192.168.122.223 - if not, update the file `config.gradle`):

 ```
-remotes {
-    ev3dev {
+// Brick connection parameters //
-        host = '192.168.122.223'
+    brickHost = "192.168.122.223"
-        user = 'robot'
+    brickUser = "robot"
-        password = 'maker'
+    brickPassword = "maker"
-    }
-}
 ```

 3) Open Terminal or Command Line.
 Locate to Project file folder (use commands cd <project directory>).